RevealBi/sdk-samples-java/README.md

 ```sh
 java -Dreveal.exportToolContainerPath=<dir> -jar target/upmedia-backend-spring.war
 ```

+##### Playwright configuration
+Playwright automatically downloads the required binaries, but if a manual configuration is required or you want to understand better how it works or how to tweak it, you can check Playwright documentation [here](https://playwright.dev/java/docs/installation).

 ## Integrating Reveal into existing applications
 Here we include some additional information about integrating Reveal into existing Spring Boot and Tomcat applications.